-Messages Formal Business Members' Statements (up to 15 Members) General Business (for 3 hours) At 2.00 p.m.
-Questions Answers to Questions on Notice Government Business At 8.00 p.m.
-Legislation Committee (if ordered) Adjournment (up to 15 Members)
+Messages Formal Business Members' Statements (up to 15 Members) General Business At 12 noon Questions Answers to Questions on Notice General Business (continues) At 5.30 p.m.
+Statements on reports and papers (60 minutes) At 8.00 p.m.
+Statements on reports (if meeting) OR General Business OR Government Business (if Standing Committees not meeting) Adjournment (up to 20 Members)